ROCm/HIP-CPU/docs/gcc_macos.md

      executables as gcc-10 and g++-10

 3. Install [Intel TBB](https://github.com/oneapi-src/oneTBB):
-   - At this time this is a pre-requisite for CPU-HIP (makefiles depend on it) as it used to be a prerequisite for parallel algorithms for G++ on Linux.
+   - At this time this is a pre-requisite for HIP-CPU(makefiles depend on it) as it used to be a prerequisite for parallel algorithms for G++ on Linux.
 	 Under MacOS, with the Homebrew installation, I successfully compiled a simple parallel C++-17 parallel algorithm test from [here](https://solarianprogrammer.com/2019/05/09/cpp-17-stl-parallel-algorithms-gcc-intel-tbb-linux-macos/)